aosabook/500lines/dagoba/chapter.md

 }
 ```

 We'll accept two optional arguments: a list of vertices and a list of edges.
-JavaScript is very lax about parameters, so all named parameters are optional and default to 'undefined' if not supplied [footnote].
+JavaScript is rather lax about parameters, so all named parameters are optional and default to 'undefined' if not supplied [footnote].
 We will often have the vertices and edges before building the graph and use the V and E parameters, but it's also common to not have those at creation time and to build the graph up programmatically [footnote].

 [footnote on supplied: It's also lax the other direction: all functions are variadic, and all arguments are available by position via the `arguments` object, which is almost like an array but not quite. ('Variadic' is just a fancy way of saying a function has indefinite arity.
 Which is a fancy way of saying it takes a variable number of variables.)]